themuuln/auto-committer/README.md

 To enhance the Auto-Committer workflow, we made several improvements:

-1. **Use GitHub Secrets**: Git credentials (username and email) are securely stored as GitHub Secrets for a safer workflow.
+- **Use GitHub Secrets**: Git credentials (username and email) and the Personal Access Token (PAT) are securely stored as GitHub Secrets for a safer workflow.

-2. **Limit Commits**: Automated commits are now limited to specific intervals (06:00 AM - 06:00 PM UTC) to avoid excessive commits.
+- **Limit Commits**: Automated commits are now limited to specific intervals (06:00 AM - 06:00 PM UTC) to avoid excessive commits.

-3. **Commit Timestamp**: Commit messages now include the timestamp for each automated commit.

-4. **Error Handling**: Added error handling to gracefully handle potential issues during the workflow execution.
+- **Commit Timestamp**: Each automated commit includes the timestamp of when it was made, making it easier to track commit times.

-5. **Commit Interval Tracking**: The workflow now tracks the last commit time and enforces a commit limit interval to prevent overcommitting.
+- **Commit Interval Tracking**: The workflow now tracks the last commit time and enforces a commit limit interval to prevent overcommitting.

 ## Contributing